 “This project stems from the tremendous hopes my generation has to leave something for the next generation.
 Our knowledge, friendship and enthusiasm, as well as a destiny that has brought us together, are helping to create something new, and it is my great privilege to be a part of this wonderful project.
 As one of Japan’s greatest educators said, today is the first day of the rest of your life, and you will never reach your goals unless you start the journey.
 I am excited to help bring this dream to reality.”

-Ms. Hiroko Kono – Head of Operations
+Ms. Hiroko Kono – Coach, COACH A Co., Ltd.

 “After graduating from college, I worked for a Japanese trading company, followed by twenty years at a foreign asset management company.
 Over the course of my career, I was involved in employee recruiting, and my experience left me feeling concerned about the paucity of forward-looking, globally-oriented Japanese candidates coming through our hiring process.